If global elites have their way, 2021 will be the year of the “Great Reset.”

-The Federal Reserve is currently embarked on a campaign to raise the inflation rate.
+The Federal Reserve is currently embarking on a campaign to raise the inflation rate.
 Jerome Powell and company imagine they can engineer a gentle increase in price levels without causing any disruptions, then push back down on inflation before it becomes a serious problem.

 What could go wrong?
-Given that the stock and bond markets are priced for low inflation, the entire financial system could have go through a great (and painful) repricing to reflect accelerating currency depreciation.
+Given that the stock and bond markets are priced for low inflation, the entire financial system could have gone through a great (and painful) repricing to reflect accelerating currency depreciation.

 The U.S. dollar may fail to rally under conditions that would have signaled tighter monetary policy in previous eras, begetting even more inflation.

 According to a recent Wall Street Journal commentary, “If markets take the Fed at its word, they won't bid up the dollar as they normally might in response to robust inflation or growth data out of the U.S. This is why TS Lombard economist Steven Blitz calls the new framework an effective end to the traditional ‘strong dollar’ policy of the U.S. government.”